bernie-skipole/timelapse/README.md

 Pi in low-power mode apart from brief mid-day on-time for the photo, plus an evening on-time to give myself a chance to connect and pull down photo’s or do any changes.

+Current status:

+writing and testing code to wake around 12:00 and 18:00 each day for ten minutes.

 To consider:

 Solar panel, battery, power management.

 I should be able to get wifi to garden, but may need an external antenna.

 Which camera, and its protection: glass covering or naked lens.

 The physical box and mount.

 RTC battery